 - When you’re done, destroy any and all backup codes you’ve saved for signing into your account.

-How to Disable Gmail 2-Step Verification on Apple (iOS) Devices (iPhone and iPad)
+How to Turn Off 2-Step Verification in Gmail on Apple (iOS) Devices (iPhone and iPad)

-If you’re using an Apple iOS device like an iPhone or iPad, you’ll want to use the Gmail app to turn off 2-Step Verification.
+If you’re using an Apple iOS device like an iPhone or iPad, you’ll need to use the Gmail app to turn off 2-Step Verification.

 - Tap the menu icon, then head to Settings, then “your account,” then Manage Google Account.
 Note that if you don’t have a Gmail account yet, you can head to this link on your device’s web browser instead.